cfe316/podostemaceous/README.rst

    :width: 50px
    :alt: Image of Mourera fluviatilis, from wikipedia

-Allows generation of VHS or VSS models from transport data.
+Allows generation of VHS or VSS models from transport data (viscosity and/or self-diffusion as a function of temperature).

-Allows estimates of errors in computed properties due to Δx, Δt, and N_c.
+Allows estimates of errors in computed transport properties due to Δx, Δt, and N_c.